iftekher2108/express-recharge/template/README.md

      cp - Copy.env .env
      ```

-3. Start the development server:
+2. Start the development server:
    ```bash
    npm start
    ```

-## 📚 API
+## 📚 DOCS

 This section documents the main features of the API.
 Each Package is described with its package name, return what it's work for clarity.